Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 And if they continued to work on the R-39UTTH?
 Would he (the result) be less brilliant?
 In my opinion, just the opposite.

-And why is it "shiny"?
-Due to unification with 15Ж55, following from official data, it loses: UGM-133A, M51 and of course 3M37. something close to JL-2?
+What makes it "brilliant"?
+Due to unification with 15Zh55, according to official data, it loses to: UGM-133A, M51 and of course 3M37.
+Something close to JL-2?

-A simple calculation of the starting mass / per rocket volume = 0,2215 (Mace), versus 0,316 (UGM-133A), or 0,216 (M-51), or 0,31 (P-39) shows a suspiciously low weight with a useful volume.
+A simple calculation of launch mass/volume of the missile = 0,2215 (Bulava), versus 0,316 (UGM-133A), or 0,216 (M-51), or 0,31 (R-39) shows a suspiciously low weight for a useful volume.

 And at what range? (when laying)